tldr-pages/tldr/pages/linux/systemd-sysusers.md

 `systemd-sysusers {{config_pathpath}}`

-- Simulate processing a configuration file without creating users and groups to preview the entries that would be generated:
+- Process configuration files and print what would be done without actually doing anything:

-`systemd-sysusers --dry-run {{config_pathpath}}`
+`systemd-sysusers --dry-run {{path/to/file}}`

 - Print the contents of the specified configuration file: